double-great/alt-text/README.md

 Warning: `Alt text should not contain "<picture of|photo of|photograph of|image of|graphic of|screenshot of|photo:|photographer:>"`

-- ✅ A child holding a photograph.
+- ✅ Dog jumping through a hoop.
-- 🚫 A picture of a child holding a photograph.
+- 🚫 Image of a dog jumping through a hoop.

 Usually, there’s no need to include words like “image”, “icon”, or “picture” in the alt text.
 People who can see will know this already, and screen readers announce the presence of an image.